PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 Therefore, we’ll create a new `User` model, not within the `src/Models/` directory, but rather in our `tests/` directory.

 In the `User` model we’ll use the same traits that would be available on the `User` model that ships with a standard Laravel project to stay close to a real world scenario.
+Additionally, we reference the `UserFactory` provided by the Orchestra Testbench package.
 Also, we use our own `HasPosts` trait:

 ```php
 // 'tests/User.php'